Ohio Environmental Protection Agency

 Ohio EPA H2Ohio Story Map

-For an entire look at H2Ohio’s water and wastewater infrastructure projects, click the image above to visit Ohio EPA’s H2Ohio story map.
+For an entire look at H2Ohio’s water and wastewater infrastructure projects, click the image below to visit Ohio EPA’s H2Ohio story map.

 Funding Water Infrastructure Projects